JesseBonanno/IndeterminateBeam/paper.md

 ![](tool_comparison_table.png)

-There are five main differences between the ```indeterminatebeam``` package and the rest of the reviewed tools:
+There are six main strengths for the ```IndeterminateBeam``` package:

 * Arbitrary distributed load functions are accepted
-* The package can be called from regular Python code, which makes it easy to implement higher order engineering solutions
+* The package features a full GUI web-application
-* It is free and open source
+* It is free and open source, forming a basis for higher order engineering python projects.
 * Spring supports can be modelled
 * Any degree of freedom combination can be constructed for supports
+* Indeterminate Beams can be solved (Any number of supports)

+Although most observed tools share some of these features, no other tool shares more than three of the listed strengths with ```IndeterminateBeam```.

 ## Functionality and Usage

-A typical use case of the `IndeterminateBeam` package involves the following steps:
+A typical use case of the ```IndeterminateBeam``` package involves the following steps:

 1. Create a `Beam` object
 2. Create `Support` objects and assign to `Beam`